simone-pusceddu/witboost-snowflake-storage-area-template/README.md

 ## Overview

-Use this template to create a database, a schema and tables within a Snowflake instance.
+Use this template to create a Storage Area on a Snowflake instance.
+The Storage Area is implemented as a set of tables, storing data for Workloads or Output Ports to use.

-We will need to create all tables that will be used for the Data Product, specially the final table the Output Port will use to build the view exposed to the public.

-Refer to the [witboost Starter Kit repository](https://github.com/agile-lab-dev/witboost-starter-kit) for information on the Specific Provisioner that can be used to deploy components created with this template.
+Refer to the [Witboost Starter Kit repository](https://github.com/agile-lab-dev/witboost-starter-kit) for information on the Specific Provisioner that can be used to deploy components created with this template.

 ### What's a Template?